 - i.
 Weak sub-district structures - ii.
 Low commitment to the implementation of the revenue improvement action plan by leadership - iii.
-Extreme poverty among rate payers making it very difficult to collect any meaningful property rates and fees - iv.
-Government policy to cap IGF and collect property rate from the centre - v.
-Absence of organised market centres - vi.
-Improper valuation of commercial and residential properties; and vii.
-Insecurity due to chieftaincy disputes

-The MMDAs need to take conscious steps to diversify their revenue sources and improve budget performance in subsequent years.
+Extreme poverty among rate payers making it very difficult to collect any meaningful property rates and fees and improve budget performance in subsequent years.
 The over reliance on DACF, the Responsive Factor Grant of the Common Funds and other central government transfers made the districts more vulnerable to both exogeneous and endogenous shocks.
 The emergence of COVID-19 in 2020 exposed the fragility of the district assemblies to external shocks.